Švejk's journey is mapped on an Austria-Hungary map from 1914, showing the military districts of the

 [III.2] Já jsem čet několikrát v novinách, že se celá rodina votrávila játrovou paštikou.
 Jednou na Zderaze, jednou v Berouně, jednou v Táboře, jednou v Mladé Boleslavi, jednou v Příbrami.
 Všichni tej votravě podlehli.
 Játrová paštika, to je nejhorší prevít...“

-Canisiusgasse is referred to by the author as the street where the Commission for War Graves is located.
+is referred to by the author as the street where the Commission for War Graves was located.

 Background

-Canisiusgasse is a street in Vienna.
-Komitee für die Kriegsgräber-fürsorge in Österreich was located in Canisiusgasse no. 10, not in number 4 as the author claims.
+is a street in Vienna.
+Komitee für die Kriegsgräber-fürsorge in Österreich was located at Canisiusgasse no. 10, not at number 4 as the author claims.

 Quote(s) from the novel